absolunet/pleaz/documentation/installation/macos/nginx.md

 brew install nginx
 ```

-After running this command, the default NGINX configuration files will be located at `/usr/local/etc/nginx`.
+After running this command, the default NGINX configuration files will be located at `$(brew --prefix nginx)`.

 ---